csagrp/yiitest/README.md

 # yiitest
-Test via organization with yii2 using composer
+Test via organization with yii using composer